ivanprjcts/sdklib/docs/user-guide/renderers.rst

 Renderers
 =========

-Renderers are the managers of request enconding.
+Renderers are the managers of request body enconding.

 +-----------------+-------------------------------------+----------------------------------------------------------+